Updated: Jan 19

 Checklists can help to see the testing coverage.

 Checklists can help to see the testing progress.

 Checklists can increase the coordination between different teams involved in the testing process.

 Database testing is used to test the main aspects of the integration between our tested software and the chosen database platform (SQL, Oracle, etc.).
 The main elements that we want to validate are:

 Synchronization between the database and the values displayed in our client/web.

 Query results, views, stored procedures, indexers Etc.

 Data manipulation (Update, Delete, insert Etc.).

-I selected a few criteria for tests, every criteria contain few examples that may help you to perform better database testing.
+I selected a few criteria for tests.
+Every criterion contains a few examples that may help you perform better database testing.